iqiyi/dpvs/doc/dest-check.md

 * UDP Checker
 * Ping Checker

 They shall work independently or together with Passive Health Check.
-Notes that external checkers rely on dpvs-agent to interact with DPVS.
+Notes that external checkers rely on dpvs-agent to communicate with DPVS.

 * Enable external TCP Checker.